tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 **Order in which fixtures with same value of `order` property and different class (or specified in different files) is not specified.**

+**Fixtures without specified order are loader after all ordered fixtures.**

 ## Postpersist actions